 In the case of eCommerce warehousing, they are usually led by technology.
 This enables them to track every aspect of inventory management which reduces manual errors to a great extent and some services also provide fulfillment status services to both the retailer and customer.
 Moreover, the orders are tracked at the customer level, and customer feedback is immediately mapped to the order to take corrective and preventive actions in case of any errors.

-eCommerce Warehousing With a 3PL.
-How Does it Make Your Life Easier?
+eCommerce Warehousing With a 3PL: How Does it Make Your Life Easier in 2023?

 - Access to advanced technology such as WMS